-People occasionally ask whether listening to binaural beats can cause side effects.
+People occasionally ask us whether listening to binaural beats can cause side effects.

-In this post we will look at how this technology works, and what, if any, the associated health risks are.
+In this post, we'll take a look at how this technology works, and what, if any, the associated health risks are.

 When the brain receives the two frequencies from the left and right ears, it interprets these two different frequencies as one consistent, rhythmic frequency, known as a binaural beat(s).